Nate Swift

-Nate Swift (born August 24, 1985) is a former American football player.
+Nate Swift (born August 24, 1985) is an American former professional football player was a wide receiver in the National Football League (NFL).
 Swift was born in Hutchinson, Minnesota, on August 24, 1985.
-He played wide receiver for the University of Nebraska, where he set a school record for career receptions (166) and finished second in season receiving yardage (941 in 2008), career receiving yardage (2,476), and season receptions (63 in 2008).
-He was signed as an undrafted free agent by the Denver Broncos on April 27, 2009, after the 2009 NFL Draft.
+He played college football for the Nebraska Cornhuskers, setting a school record for career receptions (166) and finished second in season receiving yardage (941 in 2008), career receiving yardage (2,476), and season receptions (63 in 2008).
+He was signed as an undrafted free agent by the Denver Broncos on April 27, 2009, after the 2009 NFL draft.
 Swift was released in September and signed with the Jacksonville Jaguars on November 17, 2009, to their practice squad.